LiLabAtVT/I2GDS2025/Group2/README.md

 Note: The scripts in this pipeline were developed by different teammates.
 Paths, input filenames, output directories, and working directories must be modified to match your own environment before running.
 Always double-check SLURM resource requests and file locations.

 **For reviewers: please retrieve our test dataset from the TestData_LinuxPeerEval folder G2_testdata.
 This directory contains 5 modern Xylella strain sequences (10 total files).
-Please run the scripts available to download or copy in this repo in your copy of the G2 folder; they will create the needed folder systems as they run.**
+Please run the scripts available to download or copy in this repo in your copy of the G2 folder; they will create the needed folder systems as they run.
+To streamline reading this document and running the code, the portions you need to run are already expanded.
+Other steps in the pipeline are contained in dropdown tabs, and are not necessary to test this pipeline, although you are welcome to try them.**

 ## Introduction
 This project replicates a bioinformatics pipeline for analyzing a collection of Xylella fastidiosa (Xf) genomes obtained from both pure cultures and century-old herbarium specimens.